nus-cs2103-AY2021S2/tp/docs/developerGuide/testing/testing.md

 1. What: Wrong format (index does not exist in the list)<br>
 Command: `edone 10000`<br>
-Expected Message: `None of the indexes provided are valid`
+Expected Message: `All indexes provided are either invalid or references events that are already completed`

 ### EList command